Fall 2019 - Funding Program (New Deadline - October 30)

 Important – A blended course is designed such that some in-class time is substituted by equally meaningful online activities.
 This means that the in-class and online portions of a course are complementary and have been thoughtfully combined to meet the needs of the learner and the goals of the course.
 The online components are not an addition to a full course load but a purposeful substitution of some in-class activities.

-Professors eager to transform one or more courses into a blended format have until May 15, 2018 to submit a completed application form.
+Professors wishingto transform one or more "new*" courses into a blended format have until October 30, 2019 to submit a completed application form.

 In April 2013, the Board of Governors approved an initiative for the implementation of large scale blended courses at the University.
 Why?
 Because blended courses combine the best of online and face-to-face teaching to enrich the student learning experience, while providing many benefits for both students and professors.